Neshamon/simple-database/test.md

 The `cons` function creates a `cons` list by pairing the first argument to the second argument.
 It only takes two arguments.
 This is why you see me chaining all of them together in order to get a coherent list.
-Even at the last sexpr of the `cons` chain, you can see me pair `'ripped` with an empty set of parentheses.
+Even at the last sexpr of the `cons` chain, you can see me pair `ripped` with an empty set of parentheses.
 This shows that `cons` will always take two arguments and not any less.

 The third part of this function is at the beginning, where we have our `equal` operator.